ReinhardLenz/angry-birds-with-tail/README.md

 # angry-birds-with-tail
-Based on coding train Daniel Shiffman added a tail to bird added a "tail" to the bird.
+Based on coding train added a tail to bird, and a tree obstacle added a "tail" to the bird.
 This makes it more difficult.

 added a tree and other birds as obstacle.
 Chose good shooting angle and speed to hit the stacked beer glasses on the other side of the tree.